Tips Bulletin

 Whether growing tomatoes or peppers, your plants will love coffee grounds, as they contain nutrition to aid plant growth and improve the flavor of the vegetables.

 While peppers aren’t true acid loving plants, they do prefer slightly acidic soil with a 6.0 – 7.0 soil pH.
-Since coffee grounds have a pH of about 6.5, they are the perfect fertilizer choice for peppers.
+Since coffee grounds have a pH of about 6.5, they are the perfect homemade fertilizer for bell peppers.
 Healthy, happy, well-fed pepper plants resist pests like aphids and diseases like blossom end rot.

 You can also use coffee grounds to avoid blossom end rot on large citrus trees that bloom in the springtime.
 Feed citrus trees with old coffee grounds and see the added nutrients’ benefits to the soil.